Ether-CLI/Ether/README.md

 ### Fix Install

-Fixes the install process when an error occurs during `install`
+Fixes the install process when an error occurs during `install`, such as a git conflict.

     ether fix-install